 Tax authorities have right to examine accounting records of the Parent Company and its Lithuanian subsidiaries at anytime during the 5 year period after the current tax year and account for additional taxes and fines.
 In the opinion of the Group's management, currently there are no circumstances which would raise substantial liability in this respect to the the Group.

 The Group has created deferred tax liability on revaluation amounts of investment property and own assets.
-The applicable tax rate used was 15% (for land management entities and SPV's) and 5% (for agricultural subsidiaries), as it is planned that assets will be realized (if will be realized) after 2011 when the 15% corporate tax effect will be applicable to all Group's entities, excluding the agricultural subsidiaries which are currently taxed at 5% rate (2011: 5%).
+The applicable tax rate used was 15% (for land management entities and SPV's) and 5% (for agricultural subsidiaries).